 Q: Will my genet bond to only one person?
 A: Generally the genet will bond with everyone in the house that handles it regularly.
 It is mildly agitated by strangers and may go to them freely as long as they are not rambunctious.

 Q: Can I let my genet run free in my home?
 A: Many genet owners do not even have a cage for their genet and let them run around loose like a dog.
 I would not recommend this unless you have baby proofed your house and are certain they will not get into any harm if they accidentally got into something.
 However, your genet will enjoy hours of outside the cage time, provided that you are semi-supervising them.

 Negative Aspects of Owning a Genet:

 Their claws can leave you scratched up.
-I highly recommend declawing for optimum quality of life and enjoyment.

 They can easily jump and climb up to forbidden places.

 They can be skiddish and frighten easily.
 When scared, you are better off letting them run in order to avoid accidentally getting scratched or bitten.